spellshape/cli/docs/versioned_docs/version-v0.26.1/08-references/01-cli.md

 The "join" command is used by validators to send a request to join a blockchain.
 The required argument is a launch ID of a blockchain.
-The "join" command expects that the validator has already setup a home directory for the blockchain and has a gentx either by running "ignite network chain init" or initializing the data directory manually with the chain's binary.
+The "join" command expects that the validator has already setup a home directory for the blockchain and has a gentx either by running "spellshape network chain init" or initializing the data directory manually with the chain's binary.

 By default the "join" command just sends the request to join as a validator.